farhadseda/Site-Amplification-whithin-the-Mississippi-Embayment/README.md

 ## Install the requirements <a name = "install"></a>
 * The provided codes do not need any specific installation except for the signal processing toolbox.
+* You just need to run the user_interface.m.

 ## Citation <a name = "citation"></a>
 Sedaghati, F., S. Pezeshk, and N. Nazemi (2018).
 Site amplification within the Mississippi embayment of the central United States: Investigation of possible differences among various phases of seismic waves and presence of basin waves.
 Soil Dynamics and Earthquake Engineering, 113, 534-544.